Prostitution in the Republic of Ireland: Changes in the law

 The blatant wealth of Ireland's brothel-keepers in the 1990s was such that the media began to take more interest.
 Section 23 of the Criminal Justice (Public Order) Act 1994 prohibited the advertising of brothels and prostitution and in 1999 the Censorship of Publications Board banned In Dublin magazine from carrying escort advertisements.
 Criminal proceedings were also brought against the magazine's publisher, Mike Hogan.
 The In Dublin magazine case heralded the end of escort advertising in print publications.
 However, the suppression of advertising had little effect as the internet and mobile phones were changing the nature of the trade.
 Ireland's first escort website, Escort Ireland, had already established itself the previous year to take over In Dublin magazine's role.

 Of note was the frequent reference to the inadequacy of the existing legislation, but there was little debate about possible alternative models.
 While Ireland has an international commitment to protecting the well-being of women trafficked to Ireland for the purposes of prostitution, there was little or no discussion about the rights and well-being of Irish women working in prostitution.
 The violent murders of prostitutes Belinda Pereira, a UK resident working for a Dublin escort agency on 28 December 1996 and Sinead Kelly a young street prostitute in 1998 caused questions to be raised about the benefits of the 1993 act.
 Until Belinda Periera was murdered in a city centre apartment in the winter of 1996, the last murder of a prostitute while working (Dolores Lynch was murdered in her home in 1983, and seems to have no longer been working as a prostitute at the time) was in 1925 when the body of Lily O'Neill (known as "Honor Bright") was found in the Dublin Mountains.

+Benburb Street remained a slum for most of the twentieth century, composed of overcrowded tenements and even after the transition of Collins Barracks into a museum in 1997 the surrounding neighbourhood has remained a noted red light district.
+In May 1997, as many as 100 women were reported to be still working as prostitutes along Benburb Street.

+Perhaps the most infamous Irish organised crime figure known for involvement in organised prostitution was John Traynor, who was also a both a longtime confidential source within the Dublin criminal underworld for Sunday Independent investigative journalist Veronica Guerin and who remains a prime suspect in allegedly arranging her 1996 contract killing.

-1999 also saw the launch of Operation Gladiator, a police operation targeting those who profit from organised prostitution.
-It was the first operation of its type and lasted under a year, but in that time it identified and built cases against several major Dublin brothel-keepers.
+1999 also saw the launch of Operation Gladiator, a Garda Siochana investigation into those who profit from organised crime-controlled prostitution.
+It was the first operation of since the Dublin Metropolitan Police cracked down on the Monto in 1925 and lasted under a year, but in that time it identified and built cases against several major Dublin kip-keepers.